Practice Makes Experts

 When I got my first graphic design job many years ago, I didn’t know the software like I really should have for the position I landed.
 I had to create my own projects and practice every night to quickly get myself up to the level the position required.

 I used to be a very good pianist.
 I could sight read almost any song, and enjoyed playing at parties where people wanted to sing.
-After two decades of little to no practice, I got frustrated every time I sat down at the piano.
+After decades of little to no practice, I got frustrated every time I sat down at the piano.
 I couldn’t play anywhere near like I used to — and that fact was maddening.
-Last year, I vowed to change that.
+During the pandemic, I vowed to change that.
 By practicing a little every week and learning new things about music that I never had discovered before, I am slowly becoming a musician again.
-All it’s taking is a little practice.
+All it’s taking is practice.

 And even though I’ve taught public speaking to high school and college students, coached executives through high stakes presentations, and presented more workshops and pitches than I can count, I still practice my presentations over and over — until I know that I’m ready.